Clean and dirty shutdown of Exchange database

 Method 3: Check the database cluster and reboot the Exchange server

-If your Exchange database is a part of the Database Availability Group (DAG), open the Failover Cluster Manager to check if the clusters are in a healthy state.
-If any member of the DAG is offline, the Exchange database fails to mount to the server.
+If your Exchange database is part of a Database Availability Group (DAG), open the Failover Cluster Manager to verify the health of the cluster nodes.
+A database may fail to mount if any DAG member is offline or unresponsive.

 Method 4: Perform a reindexing of the Exchange database